shivannis/xandr-docs-public/xandr-docs/articles/invest/add-reporting-labels-and-comments-to-a-line-item.md

 ---
 title: Microsoft Invest - Add Reporting Labels and Comments to a Line Item
-description: Learn how to add custom labels and comments in a report.
+description: In this article, learn how to add custom labels and comments in a report.
 This will help a user to generate reports and track metrics across multiple line items.
-You can also add multiple comments and it won't appear in the report.
 ---

-# Add Reporting Labels and comments to a line item in Microsoft Invest
+# Microsoft Invest - Add Reporting Labels and comments to a line item

 You can optionally assign custom reporting labels (Trafficker, Sales Rep, and Line Item Type) to a line item so that you can create reports tracking metrics across multiple line items, as well as add comments to a line item for your reference.
 Comments will not appear in reporting.